 Can you imagine how this might begin to make things a little different?
 Can you imagine how this might change your energy flow, your perspective, your sense of competence even?
 Can you make a commitment to trying it out?

 The time to relax is when you don’t have time for it.

 ~Attributed to both Jim Goodwin and Sydney J. Harris

 I would love to hear your experience with this exercise.
 If you’d like to share, please get in touch.

 If you’d like to receive posts from this blog, along with other inspiration, free stuff and offers, please sign up for the mailing list.
 And if you know someone else who might like this too, please pass it on.
 There are lovely share buttons below.
 Thanks.

 © 20120 Annabelle Coote & Fire Within

 You may freely reprint or share this article/exercise.
 Simply include the following attribution, and if you print online, make the link at the end live:

-Article ©2015 Annabelle Coote, Body of Knowledge, all rights reserved.
+Article ©2020 Annabelle Coote & Fire Within, all rights reserved.
 Used with permission.
 This article and other resources are available at http://firewithinconsulting.com